winglang/wing/README.md

 In conditionals, if an optional type is used as the only r-value expression of the condition statement, it's equivalent to checking it against `nil`.
 Note that using a `bool?` type in this short-circuit is a compile error due to ambiguity.
+Using a `nil?` type is also ambiguous and results in a compile error.

 ```TS
 let x? = 1;